5 Potential Causes of Stiff Hands

 Finger Sprains

 Spraining your finger can prevent you from using your hand and your ability to perform certain daily tasks.
 These types of injuries can cause stiffness, swelling, and severe pain.
-These injuries are commonly caused by sports injuries, car accidents, falls, and other types of impacts.
+These injuries are commonly caused by sports injuries, car accidents, falls, and other impacts.
 A finger sprain can often be treated at home with time, but it’s a good idea to seek medical care if your symptoms persist or worsen.

 Injuries to Tendons or Muscles